Gabinou/Codename_FireSaga/ROADMAP.md

-# Design considerations
+# Game design considerations

-More details on my thoughts are available in the [development blog] (https://averagebear.game.blog/):
+More details on my thoughts are available in the [development blog] (https://averagebear.game.blog/).

-- Benevolent Dictator veto:
+## Rules
+1. No AI-generated content.
+2. No Digital Rights Management (DRM).
+No anti-piracy.
+3. No Achievements.
+4. Minimal "fanservice"
-	1. Permadeath
+5. Permadeath
-		- Minimize story-convenient exceptions.
+	- Few if any story-convenient exceptions.
 	- Workaround: Units can live through the DnD-like Agony state.
-	2. No Phoenix/Casual mode
+6. No Phoenix/Casual mode
-	3. No Ambush spawns
+7. No Ambush Spawns
-	4. No Teleportation
+8. No Teleportation
 	- Maybe except rescue staves
- 	5. No Time travel
+9. No Time travel
-	6. No Dragons
+10. No Dragons
-	7. Minimal so-called "fanservice"
-	8. No Digital Rights Management (DRM) software or anti-piracy measures

-- Narrative is king.
+## Narrative is king.
-	* Everything in the game, mechanics, gameplay, items, etc. tells a story.
+- Everything in the game tells a story.
-	* Themes
+Themes:
 - Death
 	- Of Empires & People
 	- Tragedy and Glory of War
 - Slavery to Gods & Kings
 - Fighting Demons within & without

-- Units have two hands
+## Units have two hands
-	* Swords & shields
+- Swords & shields
-	* Dual Wielding & Two-handing
+- Dual Wielding & Two-handing
-	* Handedness, Ambidextry
+- Handedness, Ambidextry

-- Linear, chapter-based
+## Linear, chapter-based
-	* Camp between chapters where you can move around on the map, go to shops, talk to people.
+- Camp between chapters where you can move around on the map, go to shops, talk to people.
 	- Replaces menu navigation?
-	* Army movement on the world map only if it makes narrative sense
+- Army movement on the world map only if it makes narrative sense
 	- No enemy encounters on world map
-	* Side chapters unlockable.
+- Side chapters unlockable.
-	* Notes taken in books magically present on a newgame
+- Notes taken in books magically present on a newgame

-- Mounts
+## Mounts
-	* No mount on promotion, get mounts through story/gameplay.
+- No mount on promotion, get mounts through story/gameplay.
-	* Almost any unit/class can have a mount: horse, pegasus, etc.
+- Almost any unit/class can have a mount: horse, pegasus, etc.
+	- Some mounts are scared of magic.
 	- Some mounts have unit/classes preferences.
-Some are scared of magic.
-	* Mounts get attached to rider.
+- Mounts get attached to rider.

-- Items
+## Items
-	* Breakable
+- Breakable
-	* Becomes unusable "broken trash" item when broken
+- Becomes unusable "broken trash" item when broken
-	* Weapon's remaining number of uses can be increased using whetstones
+- Weapon's remaining number of uses can be increased using whetstones

-- Skills:
+## Skills:
-	* Limited number of simpler skills
+- Limited number of simpler skills
-	* Skills more tightly coupled with narrative
+- Skills more tightly coupled with narrative
-	* 5 Skills maximum per unit: 4 Passives, 1 Active.
+- 5 Skills maximum per unit: 4 Passives, 1 Active.

-- Questionable:
+## Questionable:
-	* IronMan Mode
+- IronMan Mode
-		Automatic game save + deletion of previous save
+	- Automatic game save + deletion of previous save
-	* Forcible IronMan Mode
+- Forcible IronMan Mode
-		Force player into IronMan mode.
+	- Force player into IronMan mode.
 The game always saves, no retries.
-	* No Achievements
-		No. Harmful .
-	* Cities are visitable like camps?
+- Cities are visitable like camps?

 ## Under the hood:
 - Multithreading?
-	Might be useful to load assets in the background
+	- Might be useful to load assets in the background
 - OpenGL?
-	Hardware acceleration, make use of GPU.
+	- Hardware acceleration, make use of GPU.

 ## Long-term
 Playable on